Aug 18, 2024

 Introduction.

 Why discuss marketing programs like astroturfing and undisclosed promotions on a photography blog?
-One expected to see an end to counter-marketing when Olympus sold the Imaging Business, but forum participants on DPReview continued expressing concerns about OM System.
-I saw this example while following DPR forum discussions.
-An OM-1 photographer asked why his converted Workspace Raw files looked different from the camera's JPEG.
-Hoping to find good advice, I wondered if many of the forum statements and concerns were justified or if they had any relation to counter-marketing?
+I expected to see an end to counter-marketing when Olympus sold the Imaging Business, but DPR forum participants simply continued expressing their concerns.
+I saw an example while following M43 forum discussions.
+An OM-1 photographer wanted to know why his converted Workspace Raw files differed from the camera's JPEG.
+Hoping to see good advice, I wondered if many of the forum statements and concerns were justified or simply part of another counter-marketing campaign?

 This screenshot is the camera's JPEG (left) and the converted Enhanced Raw File (right).

-The above Comparison Window is a screenshot of the converted Workspace and camera JPEG.
-One can easily see the exported Workspace JPEG is identical to the camera's JPEG.
-List the 3 things you would do to recreate the camera's JPEG.
-Why do we need more editing steps to mimic a Workspace RAW conversion in Lightroom, Photoshop, DxO PhotoLab, or any other raw converter?
+The above comparison is a screenshot of my converted Workspace RAW file and the EM1 III JPEG.
+One can easily see the exported JPEG from Workspace is identical to the camera's JPEG.
+List the 3 things you would do to recreate the camera's JPEG in Workspace.
+Why do we need more steps to copy the Workspace conversion with Lightroom, Photoshop, DxO PhotoLab, or any other converter?

-During a recent DPReview discussion, I had another opportunity to compare an OM-1 Raw conversion to the camera's JPEG.
-The exported Workspace JPEG was identical to the camera's JPEG.
-This second OM-1 used firmware V1.6.
-It seems like OM System corrected the color issues of V1.2...
+In another DPReview discussion, I received a 3rd opportunity to compare an OM-1 converted Raw file to the camera's JPEG.
+The exported Workspace colors were the same as the camera's JPEG.
+This OM-1 had V1.6 firmware installed.
+Did OM System correct the V1.2 color variations in later versions?

 Basic information unique to Olympus M43 cameras and Workspace

-Olympus photographers have the option to adjust or tweak the camera's tonal response curve in the camera or Workspace.
+Olympus photographers have the option to adjust (tweak) the camera's tonal response curve in the Camera or Workspace.
 That's why we say Olympus photographers adjust the camera's tonal curve, not only the highlights or shadows.
 It's critical to study and master this concept of tweaking the camera's tonal response curve.
 Can we tweak the camera's tonal response curve in Adobe Lightroom?

 Study the illustration below and the two videos in this article.